sdclibbery/limut/README.md

 # Documentation

-Documentation (what there is of it) is available in the page itself, underneath the console.
+Documentation (what there is of it) is available in the page itself, underneath the console; this includes a number of examples that can be copied into the editor and run.

 # Try it